Section detail

 - An injury is not covered if:

-- It resulted solely from an imported hazard (see below) and not a hazard or condition of the employer’s premises.
+- It resulted solely from an imported personal hazard (see below) and not a hazard or condition of the employer’s premises,

-- It occurred during rest breaks taken off the employer’s premises for personal activities or personal business (including but not limited to personal shopping, attending a personal appointment, paying bills, or on a parking lot not under the employer’s control).
+- It occurred during rest breaks taken off the employer’s premises for personal activities or personal business (including, but not limited to, personal shopping, attending a personal appointment, paying bills, or on a parking lot not under the employer’s control), or

-- It occurred on a parking lot arranged by the worker (i.e., not considered an employer premise).
+- It occurred on a parking lot arranged by the worker (i.e., not considered the employer’s premises).

 Imported personal hazards

-Examples include, but are not limited to, personal relationships, food poisoning from a homemade lunch, injuring a finger in the door of a personal vehicle in the employer’s parking lot, etc.
+Examples include, but are not limited to, personal relationships, food poisoning from a worker’s lunch, injuring a finger in the door of a personal vehicle in the employer’s parking lot, etc.

-- If it is clearly determined that the injury resulted solely from an imported personal hazard and not related to normal employment activities, it will not be considered to have arisen out of or in the course of employment.
+- If it is determined that an injury resulted solely from an imported personal hazard and not the result of employment activities, the injury will not be considered to have arisen out of and in the course of employment.

-- If an injury occurs because of an imported personal hazard of another worker, it may be considered to have arisen out of or in the course of employment (e.g., allergic reaction to a food item brought into the workplace by another worker, etc.).
-In these cases, the imported personal hazard is not under the control of the injured worker and the injury may be covered.
+- If an injury occurs because of an imported personal hazard of another worker, the injury may be considered to have arisen out of and in the course of employment (e.g., allergic reaction to a food item brought into the workplace by another worker, etc.).
+In these cases, the imported personal hazard is not considered under the control of the injured worker.

 Travelling

 - The WCB does not typically cover injuries that occur while a worker travels between their residence and work.
-However, coverage is provided when the travel is under the employer’s control or employer-directed and part of the worker’s employment duties.
-Each situation will be determined on a case by case basis, considering the following.
+However, coverage is provided when the travel is under the employer’s control or employer-directed and part of the worker’s employment activities.
+Each situation will be determined on a case-by-case basis, considering the following.

 - Under the employer’s control: